Beacon Arts Centre: Facilities

 The entrance to the Beacon Arts Centre is through a two storey foyer space, which includes the booking office, and there is lift access to the first floor.
 Externally, a stepped plinth incorporates a wide ramp up from eight disabled parking bays.
 The plinth adds to the scale as well as protecting against potential flooding, and the mass of the fly tower above the stage forms a striking external feature, with glazed panels lit at night to form a beacon.

 The Main Auditorium is an end-stage theatre designed primarily for drama, with a broad proscenium and a full fly system housed in the high fly tower above the stage.

 The auditorium seats 500: above the raked stalls, the circle and upper circle balconies are stepped downwards at each side as open boxes looking towards the stage.
 There are nine wheelchair spaces.
 Internal finishes include perforated metal panels in front of the balconies to deflect sound back to the stage, the side walls are finished to reflect sound without causing echoes.

 The Studio Theatre is designed as a black box theatre and fitted with retractable seating which can be arranged in various configurations, seating up to 128 people.
 There are six wheelchair spaces.

 The Gallery Suite provides multifunction meeting, rehearsal and functions rooms, which can be combined into one large space, and all have full height windows looking out to the view over the Clyde.

-The Bar + Kitchen is open Monday – Saturday 9am to 5pm as a café, with meals at lunch time.
-On show nights it serves pre-theatre meals, and acts as a bar and café at intervals.
+The Beacon Cafe & Bar is open 10am - 5pm Monday - Sunday (and later on show nights).

 The Beacon has a secure fenced yard providing parking space which can be used by outside broadcasting units for televised events or digital recording of performances.
 Cable portholes enable direct connection into the communications and control systems of the two theatres.